 Buying a short-term health plan in Colorado

-- Colorado has its own regulations pertaining to short-term health insurance.
+- Colorado has had its own regulations for short-term health insurance for many years.

 - Short-term plan duration in Colorado is limited to six months.

 - You can’t buy a short-term plan in Colorado if you’ve had coverage under more than one short-term plan in the last 12 months.

 - Short-term plans in Colorado are required to cover state-mandated benefits, including maternity.

 - Starting in April 2019, Colorado is imposing several new rules for short-term plans:

 - Premiums for older enrollees capped at 3 times the premiums for younger enrollees

 - The ACA’s essential health benefits must be covered

 - Pre-existing conditions can still be excluded, but only if they were diagnosed, treated, or symptomatic in prior 12 months